SuB1X-Coin/documentation/guides/mn_setup_hot_cold_wallet.md

 This is normally run at home, behind firewall, without direct connectivity from the internet, making it a more secure wallet.
 Once the MasterNode is enabled.
 The local wallet can then be stopped and MasterNode rewards will still show up on the next wallet start and sync.

 ---

-## Requirements

-### Hot Wallet
-* Ubuntu 14.04 or 16.04 running on a server in the cloud 24/7. e.g: VPS such as Vultr, Amazon EC2 instance, Azure instance
-* Public IP Address
-* Basic Linux skills
-* 1GB of RAM, 20GB or more disk space

-You can get servers like this for $5 a month and can run 2,3 masernode wallets from different coins if the monthly cost is a concern.

-### Cold Wallet
-* Windows 7 or higher, Mac OS or Linux

----